-Yet another million dollar question… not!
-In fact, the answer is pretty damn easy: you should use both payment gateways on your WooCommerce checkout (sorry about the spoiler).
+Yet another million dollar WooCommerce question… not!
+In fact, the answer is pretty damn easy: you should enable both payment gateways on your WooCommerce checkout (sorry about the spoiler).
 And here’s the proof.

 Go to a local shop…